srtee/lammps-USER-CONP2/README.md

 All of these conp improvements also apply to the next two versions.

-conp/noslab -- removes slab correction terms from conp, primarily for implementing two-slab simulations [1].
+conp/noslab -- removes slab correction terms from conp, primarily for implementing two-slab simulations, using the method inspired by Raiteri et al in [1].

-conp/ff -- removes slab correction terms and calculates electrode induced charges using the finite field method [2], instead of directly assigning target potentials to electrode atoms. *WARNING: This fix requires "fix efield" to be manually added to the script, see below.
+conp/ff -- removes slab correction terms and calculates electrode induced charges using the finite field method introduced by Dufils et al in [2], instead of directly assigning target potentials to electrode atoms. *WARNING: This fix requires "fix efield" to be manually added to the script, see below.

 *Note: In [2], electrode atoms are mentioned as being "set at 0V".
 This is automatically